Carl Ludwig Nietzsche: Biography

-However, the family recalls that young Friedrich was not controlled entirely by "rod" and sermonizing.
-His exuberance was also channeled into music-making, an activity which left a lifelong impression.

 In 1846 a daughter named Elisabeth was born.
 She would later play a decisive but problematic role as administrator of the Nietzsche Archive, which would cause her brother's philosophy to be associated with German nationalism and antisemitism.

-In 1848 a third child, Karl Ludwig Joseph, was born, but he died in 1850.

 Late in the summer of 1848, Carl Ludwig Nietzsche was stricken by a serious illness, to which he succumbed: he died at age 35 on 30 July 1849.
 Friedrich Nietzsche lived in fear that his father's illness was an inheritable disease, and that he would some day suffer a similar fate.
 Carl Ludwig's cause of death has been conjectured to be a brain tumor or tuberculosis, and the possibility of a heritable illness has been the subject of much speculation.
 However, family members, especially Elisabeth Förster-Nietzsche, attributed the illness to a head injury resulting in concussion.
 To add support to this version of events, she falsified her brother's youth memoirs by expunging the phrase "My beloved father suddenly fell ill in September 1848" and replacing it with the sentence, "In September 1848 my beloved father suddenly became seriously ill as a result of a fall."
 More specifically, he was said to have tripped over a small dog which was underfoot, and fell down a stone stairwell onto pavement, which caused a concussion from which he died eleven months later.

 On 2 August 1849, Carl Ludwig Nietzsche was buried in the village of Röcken.
 Less than a year later, his youngest son Joseph fell ill and died.
 Friedrich Nietzsche recorded a dream in which his father rose from the dead, claimed his younger brother, and returned to the grave.

-Friedrich Nietzsche was barely five years old when his father died, so his father's role in his upbringing and intellectual development was very limited.
-In Nietzschean scholarship, however, he plays a major role in psychological and psychoanalytical interpretations, and as a representative of Pietist Protestantism which influenced his son's engagement with the Christian religion.